EURO 2020: Who has qualified? Who can still qualify?

 Group J

-Matchday 8: Tuesday – Finland v Armenia, Liechtenstein v Italy, Greece v Bosnia and Herzegovina
+Matchday 9: 15 November – Finland v Liechtenstein, Armenia v Greece, Bosnia and Herzegovina v Italy

-• Finland: cannot qualify or be eliminated on Matchday 8; guaranteed play-off place if required as UEFA Nations League Group C2 winner
+• Finland: will qualify with a win against Liechtenstein, will qualify with a draw if Bosnia and Herzegovina fail to beat Italy, will qualify regardless if Bosnia and Herzegovina lose and Armenia fail to beat Greece; guaranteed play-off place if required as UEFA Nations League Group C2 winner

-• Greece: will be out of contention in the group if they lose to Bosnia and Herzegovina, or if Finland beat Armenia
+• Armenia: will be out of contention in the group if they fail to beat Greece or if Finland beat Liechtenstein• Greece: can no longer qualify via European Qualifiers group stage

 • Liechtenstein: can no longer qualify via European Qualifiers group stage

-Note: This article will be updated after each European Qualifiers matchnight; it was last updated at 23:30 CET on Tuesday 15 October.
-Group standings are subject to final confirmation from UEFA.